 vector

 This attribute defines the vector in the reference frame.
-It must be assigned a comma-separated triplet that represents the vectr components.
-The components do not need to produce a unit length vector.
+It must be assigned a comma-separated triplet that represents the vector components.
+The components do not need to produce a unit length vector, but it does need to be non-zero length.

 </orientationengine>

-The default "up" vector for the Look At engine is the ENU +Z vector.
+Note If not provided, the default constraint vector for the Look At engine is the ENU +Z vector.

 Example Use Cases